alephium/www/src/content/news/the-desktop-wallet-2-0-d818bc1c722b/index.md

 ---
 date: 2023-05-08T15:02:30.374000Z
-description: It’s a big one!
-Token support, dApp connectivity, and a lot more in this feature-rich release!
+description: "The Desktop Wallet 2.0 is here!
+Token support, dApp connectivity, and a lot more in this feature-rich release that enhances the Alephium desktop experience."
-spotlight: false
+seoDescription: "Alephium Desktop Wallet 2.0 release - token support, dApp connectivity, feature-rich update.
+Enhanced desktop experience for Alephium users."
 featuredImage: image_12c93c0df8.png
 title: The Desktop Wallet 2.0
 ---